Greece Moments Greece Moments

 Entrance to the port of Gavrio

-Those interested in history will find the ancient Agios Petros Tower.
-It is the most important ancient monument on the island and measures about 20 m in height.
-Next to the massive round tower with its huge stone blocks, you really feel tiny.
+History lovers will want to visit the ancient Agios Petros Tower.
+It is the most important ancient monument on the island, standing around 20 m tall.
+Standing next to the massive round tower with its huge stone blocks, you really feel tiny.

 agios petros tower andros tipps